awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: How do I configure my applications in AWS VAM?**

 At a high level, you will need to configure either a Powershell or Chocolatey scripts inside of the S3 application repository.
 Once this is done properly, the application will automatically populate the list of available applications within VAM.
-For more details please see the documentation on [Application Repository] (https://awslabs.github.io/aws-virtual-application-management/user-guide/applicationRepository.html).
+For more details please see the documentation on [Application Repository](https://awslabs.github.io/aws-virtual-application-management/user-guide/applicationRepository.html).

 **Q:  Will I need to access the AppStream 2.0 Image Builder during the application installation process?**